DFE-Digital/get-into-teaching-app/app/views/content/blog/application-tips-from-a-teacher-training-provider.md

 ## School experience

 School experience is not compulsory, but it may be a good idea to try to visit a school if only to confirm that you are making the right choice before you submit your application.
-If you are having difficulty finding a school to visit, you might find that schools offering courses are more welcoming to an enquiry.
-Due to the pandemic, some schools are not currently accepting non-essential visitors, so use the [Department for Education’s Get School Experience service](https://schoolexperience.education.gov.uk/) to find details of upcoming opportunities in your area.
+You can use the [Department for Education’s Get School Experience service](https://schoolexperience.education.gov.uk/) to find details of upcoming opportunities in your area.

 Attending a [Get Into Teaching event](/events/about-get-into-teaching-events) is also a good idea, as you can talk to training providers and ask them directly if they would host a visit.
 Remember they are there to recruit trainee teachers so may be more amenable to inviting you into their school.